atsign-foundation/at_tools/at_ve_doctor/README.md

 at_ve_doctor is a simple utility than can check the state of the secondaries running in the virtual environment (VE).
-The virtual environment provides the full atPlatform stack including a atRoot server and a number of preconfigured atSigns.
+The virtual environment provides the full atPlatform stack including an atRoot server and a number of preconfigured atSigns.

 Once the virtual environment is up and running the at_ve_doctor can be run